jesushuerta/PQC/_posts/YYYY-MM-DD-2-QThreat.md

 ## Introducing Shor's Algorithm

-Around 1990 quantum computers were only a theoretical idea on which many academical minds were working, after their first introduction by Richard Feynman one decade before.
+Around 1990 quantum computers were only a theoretical idea on which many academical minds were working, after first introduction suggested by Richard Feynman one decade before.
 At this moment, this new computer was considered only to avoid the difficulties that classical computers have to simulate quantum mechanical systems.
 The proposal was to create a new computer based on the quantum mechanics principles and this way avoid the usual restrictions imposed on simulations running on classical computers.
 So, the initial purpose devised for quantum computers was physics simulation.
 Although other algorithms appeared before, it was the Shor's algorithm, proposed in 1994 by mathematician Peter Shor, which opened the possibility to use the quantum computation to calculate easily other problems that aren't easy for traditional computers.
 To be precise, the Shor's algorithm is able to factorize large numbers in polinomial time as it uses less steps to do it.
 This is an exponential speed up versus the best algorithm known today to factorize on classical computation.
 Shor's algorithm solves also easily discrete logarithm problems, which is also an NP problem.

 ## Shor's Algorithm for Factoring